Yellowwood State ForestContact Info

 The forest’s 23,326 acres offer many recreation opportunities for people of all ages and skill levels.
-Offering three pristine lakes, hiking, horse trails, abundant wildlife. and primitive overnight campsites, Yellowwood has everything to keep you busy!
+With three pristine lakes, hiking, horse trails, abundant wildlife, and primitive overnight campsites, Yellowwood has everything to keep you busy!

 Hikers may use designated hiking and horse trails.
 Trail difficulty includes easy, moderate, and rugged and are suitable for hikers of all levels.
 Click below for maps or scroll down further for trail descriptions.

 In a return to the days of old, Yellowwood provides only traditional camping sites; no outlets or water hook-ups.
-Camping sites along with horsemen’s camping sites are centrally located in the forest around Yellowwood Lake.
+Camping sites along with horseman’s camp sites are centrally located in the forest around Yellowwood Lake.